danidiaz/red-black-record/NOTES.md

       compilation time (!?)
     - for 50 fields & 50 ops, modifyFieldI does seem to add a second or two vs. getFieldI.
+        - using the "constraint trick" to unify the two Value invocations doesn't seem to change anything either way.